vicolmenares/EKS-Practice-Guide/README.md

 > You can find in [here](_docs/api.md) the documentation of the APIs.

-This is a update of this file by victor
+This is a update of this file by victor.
+I have updated twice this file practicing Git